 Working within a laboratory in a Clinical Trial environment is a complex role.
 One small action can have major impacts on the outcome of an experiment.
 This blog explores some of the most common ways in which errors to GLP guidance occur.

-1 – Not evaluating the results blindly – as human beings we can’t resist bias so if we don’t remain blind to the conditions then we can’t assure our results to be accurate.
+1. Not evaluating the results blindly – As human beings we can’t resist bias, so if we don’t remain blind to the conditions then we can’t be sure our results are accurate.

-4 – Not always wearing Personal Protective Equipment (PPE) all the time!
-Laboratory chemicals can be very dangerous, and cross contamination from humans can affect the samples.
+4. Not wearing Personal Protective Equipment (PPE) all the time! – Laboratory chemicals can be very dangerous, and cross contamination from humans can affect the samples.
 PPE is required to be worn at all times.

-5 – Relying on first time measurements.
-Check, check and check again, practice the habit of double and triple checking all of your measurements before recording them as accurate.
+5. Relying on first time measurements – Check, check and check again!
+Practise the habit of double and triple checking all of your measurements before recording them as accurate.

-8 – Not consistent use of tools or equipment.
-The exact measurement between two different pieces of equipment can vary and can therefore not always be relied upon.
+8. Inconsistent use of tools or equipment – The exact measurement between two different pieces of equipment can vary and can therefore not always be relied upon.

-10 – Avoiding completion of refresher training.
-There is requirement to keep your knowledge and skills in GLP up to date to ensure that all experiments are conducted safely and responsibly to be in accordance with GLP law.
+10 – Avoiding completion of refresher training – There is a requirement to keep your knowledge and skills in GLP up to date, to ensure that all experiments are conducted safely and responsibly to be in accordance with GLP law.